MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 Payment service providers (PSPs) can grant users of Microsoft Dynamics 365 Fraud Protection various levels of access, based on logical or functional roles.

 > [!IMPORTANT]
-> Information on this page is subject to change at any time.
+> Information in this article is subject to change at any time.

 ## Assign PSP roles